SeaDve/Kooha/README.md

 ## 🙌 Help translate Kooha

 You can help Kooha translate into your native language.
-If you found any typos or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/engage/seadve/) platform.
+If you find any typos or think you can improve a translation, you can use the [Weblate](https://hosted.weblate.org/engage/seadve/) platform.

 ## ☕ Support me and the project